 There are also a number of biological processes that are tied to annual changes in lake temperatures.
 Changes in lake ice could alter the timing of these temperature changes potentially causing predator/prey relationships to become decoupled.
-For example, it could leave young fish with no prey to eat at key stages of development.
+These changes also can lead to changes in dissolved oxygen in the lake

 Seasonal changes in river and creek flow